niko78900/RenoAPI/Documentation/Documentation.md

 - On API create, number_of_workers is whatever the client supplies (no server default).
 - finished is updated only by the dedicated finished endpoint.
 - Latitude/longitude patches are optional; omitted values do not overwrite existing coordinates.
-- Progress is intended to be 0-100 but is not validated by the API.
+- Progress is intended to be 0-100.

+Validation
+- budget must be >= 0.
+- number_of_workers/workers must be >= 0.
+- eta must be >= 0.
+- progress must be between 0 and 100.
+- latitude must be between -90 and 90.
+- longitude must be between -180 and 180.
+- Invalid values return 400.

 Error Handling and Status Codes
 - 400: missing or invalid fields on task create/update or project patch endpoints.
+- 400: invalid ranges/coordinates or task does not belong to project on DELETE /api/projects/{projectId}/tasks/{taskId}.
 - 404: resource not found on most controllers that catch exceptions.
+- 404: contractor not found on project create/update.
 - 204: no content when a contractor has no projects.
-- Some endpoints do not catch runtime exceptions and may return 500 if the ID is invalid:
-  - GET /api/projects/timeline/{id}
-  - DELETE /api/projects/{id}/tasks/{taskId}

 API Endpoints
 Project API